aniketrajnish/aniketrajnish.github.io/src/content/fiea-summer.md

 </table>

 ## 3.6 Footprint Sprites - Final iteration
 The team pinpointed that the current footprint lacked originality as snow footprints are generally a little darker (dark grey/blue) with blue tint on the edges.
-Apart from this, they suggested to add normal information to the footprints aswell.
+Apart from this, they suggested to add normal information to the footprints as well.
 * I decreased the exposure of the textures, added bluish tint on the edges using the brush (Chalk 2) tool.
 * Further, I generated the normals using the inbuilt 3D tools provided in Photoshop. (which turned out to be one of my most laggy workflow experiences with Photoshop).
 <table class="custom-table">